adamduncan/grunt-flats/README.md

 Grunt-flats uses [Hogan.js](http://twitter.github.io/hogan.js/) under the hood.
 It's built against [Mustache](http://mustache.github.io/mustache.5.html)'s test suite, so you can easily port your existing Mustache or Handlebars templates and retain the same partial syntax.

 To include a partial, reference it using an extensionless path.
-This should be relative to the `build.partialPath` directory.
+This should be relative to the `options.partialPath` directory.
 E.g.

 ```
 {{>components/header}}